Kansas City, Missouri, voters elect Lucas as new mayor

 “Our final mandate is this: no matter who we are, no matter where you are, no matter what circumstance you find yourself in, in our Kansas City we always believe that you have an opportunity, we always believe that you can persevere,” Lucas said in his victory speech Tuesday night.
 “In our Kansas City we believe that whatever has happened in your past does not dictate your future.
 In our Kansas City we believe in fairness for everyone.”

 Justus, a former state lawmaker and current City Council member, had James’ endorsement and would have been the city’s first openly gay mayor.
-She conceded in a sometimes tearful speech Tuesday night.
+She conceded in a sometimes tearful speech on Tuesday night.

 “So what is next?”
 Justus said.
 “I’m not going to disengage just because I didn’t get the outcome I wanted.”